Cincinnati-Design-LAB/architour/README.md

 - [ ] Responsive styles
 - [ ] Building list filtering and pagination
 - [ ] Way to get back from PageHeader?
+- [✔️] Add analytics -> Installed, but need to wait for data collection and then can test link tracking
-- [ ] Add analytics, including click tracking
+  - [ ] Add click tracking
 - [ ] Static map cleanup
   - [✔️] Address overlay on the building map
   - [✔️] Hover state for tour map